kubeedge/kubeedge/README.md

 See [mosquitto official website](https://mosquitto.org/download/) for more information.

 KubeEdge has certificate based authentication/authorization between cloud and edge.
 Certificates can be generated using openssl.
-Please follow below steps is any other method of generation of certificates isn't available.
+Please follow the steps below to generate certificates.

 #### Install openssl